-Frank Erwin, Jan Lemcke, Ray Vader, Catherine Daily, Coletta Poynter, Robin Windes, Darlene Nemnich, Jeri Billiard
+Frank Erwin, Jan Lemcke, Ray Vader, Catherine Daily, Coletta Poynter, Robin Windes, Darlene Nemnich, Jeri Billiard, Not pictured, Lesli Lemmon

-The Hagerman Valley Historical Society had been founded in September 1981 by M.J.
+The Hagerman Valley Historical Society was founded in September 1981 by M.J.
 Crutchfield-Freeman, Billee Reed, and Gretchen Uppiano.
 Members of the HVHS helped to secure legislation that formed the Hagerman Fossil Beds National Monument, which remains a world treasure and research site.

 In 2022 HVHS purchased the historic Morris-Roberts Mercantile Building.
 This building was initially built in 1898 and housed many businesses and people though the years.
 In 1979 it was placed on the National Register of Historic Buildings, largely due to the unique Mesker metal front and the lava rock walls.
 A major renovation was completed in 1983 by the Idaho State Bank.
 The building was a bank until HVHS purchased it.
 The Museum Grand Opening was in May 2024.